ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

     `--workers <number>`
     :   Specify the number of worker nodes to include in the cluster.
 If you don't specify this option, a cluster with the minimum value of 1 is created.
 For more information, see [What is the smallest size cluster that I can make?](/docs/containers?topic=containers-faqs#smallest_cluster).
 This value is optional.

-    `--operating-system SYSTEM`
+    `--operating-system UBUNTU_20_64`
 :   Optional.
-The operating system of the worker nodes you want to provision in your cluster.
-For a list of available operating systems by cluster version, see the [Kubernetes version information](/docs/containers?topic=containers-cs_versions).
-    :   If no option is specified, the default operating system version that corresponds to the cluster version is used.
+The operating system of the worker nodes in your cluster.
+For a list of available operating sysems by cluster version, see the [Kubernetes version information](/docs/containers?topic=containers-cs_versions).
+If no option is specified, the default operating system that corresponds to the cluster version is used.

    `--cluster-security-group <group_ID>`